 When I first started using a flavor injector, I wanted to try it with every kind of meat and marinade, so I encourage you to try new combinations and let me know what works best for you.

-You really can't go wrong!
+You really can't go wrong with this poultry recipe!
 If you enjoyed this little tutorial, be sure to leave a comment.
 I'd love to hear what you think!
 Remember - friends don't let friends eat dry chicken, so share this with your friends so they too can learn how to make the best butter injected chicken.

 Frequently Asked Questions